 Wishing to make their country a top cultural destination, internationally recognized for art, education, and culture, the leaders of the Emirate of Abu Dhabi launched the development of this major, universal art museum, which opened its doors on November 11, 2017.
 By developing tourism, education, and services, they aim to prepare for the post-oil age.
 Abu Dhabi called on French expertise to help them successfully bring the Arab world’s first universal museum to life.

 An Innovative Project

 Intergovernmental agreement: a new partnership

-The agreement involves twelve French public cultural establishments under the umbrella of Agence France-Muséums:
+The agreement involves thirteen French public cultural establishments under the umbrella of Agence France-Muséums:

 - The Musée du Louvre,

 - The Centre Pompidou,